alealiberti/StartDown/Docs/backend/README.md

 ## Technology Stack

+These are the main technologies used for this project.
+For all the Spring Boot dependencies used, check the [Technology file](../technologies/software-developer/README.md).

 - `Java 17`: The core programming language for backend logic.
 - `Spring Boot 3.4.1`: Provides a simplified, powerful framework for building the backend REST API.
 - `MariaDB 10.4.28`: Chosen for its compatibility with MySQL, it stores user data, card details, and deck configurations.